kamicane/harmonizer/README.md

 var outputCode = escodegen.generate(harmonized);
 ```

-Note: esprima#harmony does not support a bunch of es6 features, this is why this project requires my own fork.
-You can use whatever rocks your boat, but it will not be able to properly compile some stuff.

 It clearly supports `{ loc: true }`, though it is not enabled (yet) in the command line tool, because node.js is unable to interpret source maps (yet).

 ## Runtime